bogdan-brodyn/Compiler-SummerSchool/README.md

 done
 ```

-Where "do" statements will be sequentially executed while value of the expression is positive
+Where "do" statements will be sequentially executed while value of the expression is positive.

 For example, here is how you could write a factorial:
 ```